-Section 6: Changes to the A-CVA approach that need to be investigated14
+Section 6: Changes to the A-CVA approach that need to be investigated

-- Changes to the A-CVA method are submitted to the ECB in order to investigate the materiality if they fulfil any of the following conditions: - (a) where the institution was granted permission to set M equal to 1 in accordance with Article 162(2)(i) of the CRR, they affect the modelling of CVA risk for counterparties in a significant way as regards this permission; and either - (b) they fall under any of the changes described in Annex II, Section 1; or
+- 1. Changes to the A-CVA method are submitted to the ECB in order to investigate the materiality in case they fulfil any of the following conditions: - (a) where the bank was granted permission to set M equal to 1 in accordance with Article 162(2)(i) of the CRR, they affect the modelling of CVA risk for counterparties in a significant way as regards this permission; and either - (b) they fall under any of the changes described in Annex II, Section 1; or - (c) they result in:

-This section defines materiality assessment criteria for those A-CVA changes that meet the conditions specified in Section 1(4)(c)(iii) of the EGMA.
+&lt;sup>11 This section defines materiality assessment criteria for those A-CVA changes that meet the conditions specified in Section 1(3)(c)(iii) of the EGMA.